What's on in Ottawa

 Ottawa is nestled along the Ottawa River, which forms the border between Ontario and Quebec.
 This dynamic capital is a cultural mosaic boasting an abundance of attractions, including: historic landmarks; national museums and galleries; world-class festivals, events and exhibitions; fine dining and a variety of outdoor activities in the city’s scenic waterways and green spaces.

 As a Congress attendee, your Delegate Insider Badge entitles you to a discounted visit to certain attractions, tours, and restaurants.
 All you have to do is present your Congress badge.
 Want to bring family members along?
 Additional passes will be available at the Information Office in the Congress Hub.
-For more information, visit the Delegate Insider Badge Website.
+For more information, visit the Delegate Insider Badge Website or download information here.

 Note: attractions marked with a (G) are located in Gatineau, Quebec.